Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.rst

 .. code-block:: text

     venv /path/to/my/venv/bin/activate. pip is complaining about something or about itself, but most of the packages are up to date.
 2 outdated packages.
-Executed command: `source /path/to/my/venv/bin/activate && pip list --outdated --format=json --exclude=boto3 --exclude=pip --local`
+Executed command: `source /path/to/my/venv/bin/activate && python3 -m pip list --outdated --format=json --exclude=boto3 --exclude=pip --local`

     Package  !
 Version !
 Latest  !
 Type
     ---------+---------+---------+-------